 To keep Chinese New Year reunion dinners fun and interesting, why not add lucky ingredients?
-(These would also make wonderful conversation topics if you run out of topics with relatives you last saw over CNY 2019.)
-Featuring auspicious ingredients, we have picked five CNY-worthy recipes from Australia-based, Singapore chef and author Pamelia Chia’s cookbook, Wet Market To Table, for your cooking and feasting pleasure.
+As well as tasting great, these ingredients make wonderful conversation topics if you run out of things to talk about with relatives that you last saw many months ago.
+Featuring auspicious ingredients, we have picked five CNY-worthy recipes from the cookbook of Singapore chef and author Pamelia Chia, who is now based in Australia.
+Her cookbook, Wet Market To Table is packed with recipes for your cooking and feasting pleasure.

 As a child, Pamelia Chia dreaded the Chinese New Year.
 She shares, “I used to dislike Chinese New Year when I was younger because I considered it an excruciating frenzy of dressing meticulously and socialising with people just for propriety’s sake.”

-However, being away in Melbourne, the 28-year-old now works part-time in Ima Café as she writes her next book, has changed her views.
-“Having lived overseas for close to two years, I view it from a different lens now.
-It is such a blessing to have a holiday where the whole family gathers for a meal and catch up with one another.
+However, moving away in Melbourne caused Pamelia to change her views.
+“Having lived overseas for years, I view it from a different lens now.
+It is such a blessing to have a holiday where the whole family gathers for a meal and can catch up with one another.

-“I celebrated by having a mediocre, overpriced meal at a Chinese restaurant.
+“I once celebrated Chinese New Year overseas by having a mediocre, overpriced meal at a Chinese restaurant.
 While back in Singapore, my family and friends were having amazing celebratory feasts.
 It made me think about how in Chinese culture, one communicates love and kinship through food more than words or physical affection.”

-Pamelia understands that preparing a meal for the whole family can be daunting, and shares a few tips to stay in control when prepring your reunion recipes:
+Pamelia understands that preparing a meal for the whole family can be daunting, and shares a few tips to stay in control when preparing your reunion recipes: